Telemedicine

 What does the research say about effectiveness?

 Acute conditions.
-Telemedicine may be an appropriate alternative, or first step in triage, for low-risk acute conditions for which people commonly seek treatment at an in-person appointment, such as conjunctivitis, emergency contraception, urinary tract infection (UTI), upper respiratory tract infections (URI), and sore throat (pharyngitis)25; such e-visits do not appear to increase emergency department use, and may be cost effective due to their short length (often only two or three minutes)25.
-Evidence is mixed, with some studies suggesting telemedicine leads to similar or better care outcomes such as appropriate prescribing of antibiotics or ordering of medical imaging12 while other studies suggest patients may be more likely to receive inappropriate antibiotics or that clinicians may not order appropriate tests.
-Telemedicine may reduce physician-related medication errors among seriously ill or injured children in rural emergency departments26.
+Telemedicine may be an appropriate alternative, or first step in triage, for low-risk acute conditions for which people commonly seek treatment at an in-person appointment, such as conjunctivitis, emergency contraception, urinary tract infection (UTI), upper respiratory tract infections (URI), and sore throat (pharyngitis)33; such e-visits do not appear to increase emergency department use, and may be cost effective due to their short length (often only two or three minutes)33.
+Evidence is mixed, with some studies suggesting telemedicine leads to similar or better care outcomes such as appropriate prescribing of antibiotics or ordering of medical imaging18 while other studies suggest patients may be more likely to receive inappropriate antibiotics or that clinicians may not order appropriate tests.
+Telemedicine may reduce physician-related medication errors among seriously ill or injured children in rural emergency departments34.
 Experts suggest telemedicine may be more likely to produce beneficial outcomes, such as appropriate prescribing and expected rates of follow-up care, when providers and patients have an established relationship, the patient’s medical record is available, and on-site testing and follow-up care are accessible1.
 More research is needed about difficult-to-assess conditions and among patients with communication barriers1.

 Environmental benefits.
 Telemedicine has the potential to reduce the carbon footprint of the health care industry, primarily by reducing vehicle miles traveled (VMT) and greenhouse gas emissions from patients driving to appointments.
 Telemedicine does generate some carbon emissions and those amounts vary, for example, with the length of the appointment, type of teleconferencing platform used, energy used to support the virtual connection, and different broadband capacities.
-In general, telemedicine appointments that replace a car trip of a few kilometers or more reduce carbon emissions31, 32.
+In general, telemedicine appointments that replace a car trip of a few kilometers or more reduce carbon emissions16, 39, 40, 41.
 Experts also suggest that telemedicine can reduce traffic, wear on medical facilities, and reduce staff and patients’ exposure to infectious disease1.

 Challenges.
 Providers and patients may encounter challenges in using telemedicine, including inconsistent reimbursement policies, inadequate reimbursement amounts, restrictions on which technologies can be used, and from what settings, and privacy regulations that can increase costs to ensure exchanges are secure1.
 Patients who are traveling may be excluded from care due to states’ different medical licensing systems, and certain prescription, visit, and patient types may also be excluded1.
 Telemedicine can also be challenging to evaluate because telemedicine visits can be simple or intensive and complex.
 Providers may prefer in-patient visits for high-risk patients or those with complex conditions when there is no disincentive for using in-person visits1.
 More research is also needed on diagnostic accuracy and timing in telemedicine, as well as delayed diagnosis legal claims in telemedicine compared to standard care1.
+A multi-institution study suggests providers want to continue using telemedicine but describe common challenges in receiving high-quality training, determining which patients are well-served by telehealth, and obtaining adequate physical exams42.

 How could this strategy advance health equity?
-This strategy is rated potential to decrease disparities: suggested by expert opinion.
+This strategy is rated potential to decrease disparities: supported by some evidence.

-Telemedicine is a suggested strategy to decrease geographic disparities in access to health care between rural and urban areas1 by improving access for rural populations and in areas with medical provider shortages11.
-Experts also suggest telemedicine could improve access to care for populations experiencing transportation barriers11, such as among older adults with limited mobility outside the home4.
-Telemedicine-supported abortion care may increase access for women who live in states that prohibit or restrict abortion13.
+Telemedicine is a suggested strategy to decrease geographic disparities in access to health care between rural and urban areas1 by improving access for rural populations and in areas with medical provider shortages8, 10, 17.
+Telemedicine appears to improve access to care for populations experiencing transportation barriers17, such as among rural veterans8 and older adults9, including those with limited mobility outside the home4.
+Telemedicine-supported abortion care may increase access for women who live in states that prohibit or restrict abortion20.
+In general, more rigorous research is needed to understand persistent disparities in usage and acceptance, with interventions focused on ensuring telemedicine is available to those who desire to use it.

 What is the relevant historical background?